JujuAdams/Scribble/8.0/scribble-methods.md

 |----|--------|-------|
 |None|        |       |

-Returns the raw width of the text element.
-This will **not** take into account rotation or scaling - this function returns the width value that Scribble uses internally.
+Returns the untransformed width of the text element.
+This will **not** take into account rotation or scaling applied by the `.transform()` method.

 &nbsp;